CIBIL Commercial Report : Check Complete Details on CCR

 If your company is registered as a private or public limited, then you have to present the following documents:

-• Identity proof of one of the authorised signatories, which may include a Passport, PAN, or Driving License
+• Identity proof of one of the authorized signatories, which may include a Passport, PAN, or Driving License

 • PAN card of the company

-• A scanned copy of the board resolution along with the authorised specimen signature and signatory list
+• A scanned copy of the board resolution along with the authorized specimen signature and signatory list

 For Proprietorship